-Hove you ever thought that keeping animals in zous is actually beneficial to them in many ways?
+Hove you ever thought that keeping animals in zoos is actually beneficial to them in many ways?
 That is true because animals are threatned in the wilderness and are exposed to some unhealthy living conditions.
 However, some people say atherwise because they think animals are not given the same type of freedom as they are in the wild.
 That might be true in some cases but the reason why they should be kept in zoos or nature parks far outweighs the cause than why they should.
-Animals should be kept in zoos or nature parks because, they are being treated with love and care, also they are proctected from all hurt, harm, and danger, and also its increasing the population of endangered species.
+Animals should be kept in zoos or nature parks far outweighs the cause than why they should.
+Animals should be kept in zoos or nature parks also they are procteded from all hurt, harm, and danger, and also its increasing the population of endangered species.